AI-Standards-and-Regulations/AI-Standards-and-Regulations/README.md

-# AI Standards
+# AI Standards and Regulations
-A Survey of Research and Resource List on AI Regulation and Standards
+A Survey of Research and Resource List on AI Standards and Regulations

 ## Government Agencies and Research Institutions
 - [ISO Standards by ISO/IEC JTC 1/SC 42](https://www.iso.org/committee/6794475/x/catalogue/p/0/u/1/w/0/d/0)